icon

 Over-the-Counter (OTC) Option Available

-Although we recommend seeing a doctor to determine if TENS therapy is an option for you, a doctor’s prescription is often unnecessary.
-There are many over-the-counter TENS units available to the public.
+While we recommend seeing a doctor first, getting a prescription is often unnecessary.
+Many over-the-counter TENS units are available to the public.

 What Experts Say About TENS Therapy